Michael-data-science381/My-Portfolio/README.md

 ## University of Wisconsin -- Data Science Projects
-### Predict Diamond Price And Loan Classification With Optimization For Machine Learning
+### Diamond Price And Loan Classification Optimization For Machine Learning
 This completed project is the second of two class projects required for DS 775 - Prescriptive Analytics.
 It uses Python to apply hyperparameter optimization to both regression and classification problems for machine learning.

 ### Find Maximum Airfare By Combining Predictive And Prescriptive Analytics